 AB in History / MAT in Middle Grades Education

-This degree pathway gives you the versatility of a bachelor’s degree in history while satisfying the high demand for middle grades teachers.
-Learn to analyze the many forces that shape human experience along with gaining expertise in teaching and learning.
+This degree pathway gives you the versatility of a bachelor’s degree in history while satisfying the high demand for middle-grades teachers.
+Learn to analyze the many forces that shape the human experience along with gaining expertise in teaching and learning.

-A bachelor’s degree in history gives you a solid lieral arts foundation, but when it’s combined with a master’s degree in teaching, you gain exceptional marketability after graduation.
-More than three-fourths of middle grades education graduates leave UGA with a job, working in both the public and private sector.
+A bachelor’s degree in history gives you a solid liberal arts foundation, but when it’s combined with a master’s degree in teaching, you gain exceptional marketability after graduation.
+More than three-fourths of middle grades education graduates leave UGA with a job, working in both the public and private sectors.

 - Obtain a deep understanding of social, political, and economic changes in societies

 - Develop strong communication and leadership skills